RoyTuesday/tetrelementis/README.md

 :white_check_mark: Rotation: Player can rotate the active tetrinimo clockwise or counter-clockwise.

-:white_medium_small_square: Block preview: Display upcoming block.
+:white_check_mark: Block preview: Display upcoming block.

+:white_check_mark: Periodic Table: Fill in elements on the table as they are cleared from the grid.

 :white_medium_small_square: Score: As player clears lines, score increases: more lines at once provide exponentially greater points.

 :white_medium_small_square: Levels: As score increases, blocks drop faster.

 :white_medium_small_square: Difficulty options: Player can choose to begin at different drop speeds and whether level increases.

-:white_medium_small_square: Periodic Table: Fill in elements on the table as they are cleared from the grid.

 :white_medium_small_square: Element Details: Small display with a few facts about each element.